duparq/hwa/atmel/avr/examples/README.md

 If you installed Python, you can run `make check-all-examples` in the `examples/` directory or `make check` in one of the examples directories to verify that the generated code is valid.
-Here again, you can use the `BOARD` variable to restrict the verifications to a specific target board.
+Here again, you can use the `BOARD` variable to restrict the verificapions to a specific target board.
 The validation is done by verifying that the CRC16 of the binary code produced for a given compiler and a given configuration is preserved.
 Each example project contains validation files, named `.valid-*`.
 The name of a validation file